Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 ~17%

-Federal, state, and local spending on services, defence, infrastructure, education, and public healthcare.
+Federal, state, and local spending on services, defence, infrastructure, and public-sector wages.
+Transfer payments like Social Security are not included.

-Why it matters: Government spending can stabilise the economy during recessions by offsetting reduced private spending.
+Government spending can stabilise the economy during downturns by offsetting reduced private demand.

 X-M